Youngstown State Penguins

-The Youngstown State Penguins are the athletic teams of Youngstown State University of Youngstown, Ohio.
+The Youngstown State Penguins are the athletic teams of Youngstown State University in Youngstown, Ohio.
 The university is a member of the National Collegiate Athletic Association's (NCAA) Division I, and the Penguins compete in football as members of the Missouri Valley Football Conference.
 Most other sports compete as members of the Horizon League.

 History

 Nickname

 YSU is the only Division I program in the country to use Penguins as its athletic nickname.
 YSU's mascots are Pete and Penny, two penguins dressed in scarfs and stocking caps.
 There are two accounts of how the "Penguins" nickname came to be.
 Both stories come from the same cold evening on January 30, 1933, when the men's basketball team was playing at West Liberty State.

 The first account is that a spectator said the team looked like Penguins as they stomped the floor and swung their arms.
 Without the team having an official nickname, fans took a liking to the word.
 A second account states that, on the way to West Liberty State with up to two feet of snow on the roads, passengers in Bennett Kunicki's car were discussing possible nicknames.
 "Penguins" was brought up and was well received by everyone in the car.
 The nickname was mentioned to members of the team at the gym that evening, and they thought it was perfect.

 The nickname was unanimously accepted by the student body that year without a formal poll.
 The nickname was formally introduced in The Jambar, the campus newspaper, on December 15, 1933.

 Informally, YSU is often called Guins for short as a rallying cry (e.g. "Go Guins!"), which is also used for hashtag purposes on its various social media accounts.